Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 ```

-- **pointers provide support for dynamic data structures, such as binary trees and linked lists**
+- **Pointers provide support for dynamic data structures, such as binary trees and linked lists**
 - **Pointers are one of the strongest but also one of the most dangerous features in C.**
 - **A pointer containing an invalid value can cause your program to crash.**
 - **It is easy to use pointers incorrectly, causing bugs that are very difficult to find.**